Services and Schedule for Internal Medicine Referrals with Dr. Blount

 Expect to spend about an hour in the exam room going over records, history, and your animal’s examination, as well as making a plan for the day.

-Be sure to have your pet’s medical records sent by e-mail or fax to Dr. Blount’s clinic prior to the time the appointment begins, in order to begin on time.
+Be sure to have your pet’s medical records sent by e-mail or fax to Ward Animal Hospital prior to the time the appointment begins, in order to begin on time.
 Be sure to give your regular vet plenty of time to get this done — it takes some time.
 Make sure the entire record is sent, including test results and any x-rays that have been done.

 Depending on the needs of your pet, you may need to leave your pet with us for a few hours while we complete diagnostics.
 We will communicate with you about test results and recommendations for further diagnostics and treatment when you pick your pet up and the end of the day.
 We will also provide that information to your regular vet as soon as diagnostic and treatment plan are complete.